-Severe disturbance Must not drive and must notify from syndrome the DVLA. post-head injury, Licensing will be refused or revoked non-epileptic seizure if there is serious disturbance - for disorder (NESD), for example, violent behaviour or alcohol at the wheel.
+Severe disturbance from syndrome post-head injury, for example

+Licensing will be refused or revoked if there is serious disturbance - for example, violent behaviour or alcohol abuse likely to be a source of danger at the wheel.

 Licensing may be granted after medical reports confirm satisfactory control of behavioural disturbances.